kovszilard/easy-config/Readme.md

 }
 ```
+## Configuration precedence

+Case class default values < Environment variables < Command line arguments

+Default values defined on the case class are overridden by environment variables.
+In addition, command line arguments override configuration provided in the environment.

 ## Do you like this project? ❤️

 Please give it a star.
-It is just one click for you, and it keeps me motivated to write open source tools like this.
+It is just one click for you and it keeps me motivated to write open source tools like this.